smxiongdi-zz/chef-webserver/README.md

 This repo transforms a blank CentOS 7.4 system into a functioning node webserver.

 ### Todos
+Set nginx.conf
+ - set to private IP in the block

+Set PM2, nginx to running

+Set up mongodb

 Set users
  - create default user
  - set default user key